enginux/batching/Readme.md

 - If your wallet didn't sync (stacked at certain %), probably it's broken.
 Select your wallet in palmreader and execute the code `node address.js`.
 When done, **restart** palmreader.
 - Use [Bob Multisig](https://discord.com/channels/822591034202521641/822591754477371443/1039817135507128370).
 Means your multiple wallet accounts will approve a certain transaction.

+Note: to avoid error, don't use Palmreader and Bob at the same time.

 ## Contributing
 Contributions are welcome!